 What do you think of the Rainforest of the Sea Collection?
 Did you buy the Tarte Make A Splash value set?

 Thanks for reading everyone!
 This post was really fun to write and I hope that you guys liked reading it too!
 Let me know if value sets are a post you like to see reviewed, and I wish you all a lovely week!
-Remember to check me out on Instagram & Twitter!
+Remember to follow me on Instagram & Twitter!